MicrosoftDocs/dynamics-365-customer-engagement/ce/project-service/FAQ-Resources-to-Tasks2x.md

 2 Click the Assigned Role dropdown icon in the resource cell.

-3 Click the Role dropdown and select the role for the generic resource
+3 Click the Role dropdown and select the role for the generic resource.

 4 Click OK.